labelle/evo-code-block/README.md

 ######Setting up the button to reveal / hide the code block.

 The button needs to be inside the same div as the block it will be revealing.
+The HTML structure to this is very important.
 It looks for the class of "hidden-block".
 The block itself is set up like every other block.
 The code tag just needs the class "hidden-block" to be hidden.
 The button needs a class of "evo-multiline-reveal-button" in order to trigger the reveal /hide behavior.

 ````shell
 <!--  The data target needs to match the html section it is supposed to be showing. -->